chadn/instamem/README.md

-# InstaMem — Instantly Remember the Details of Your Life
+# InstaMem — Instantly Remember Important Details

-A simple app that lets you enter a single word to find "memories" that match or relate.
+A simple app that lets you enter a single word to find "memories" that match.

 InstaMem is a simple, fast, and personal memory assistant.
 Just type a word, or even part of a word, and instantly surface memories connected to people, places, events, or ideas — all organized by tags you define.